ibm-security-verify/webauthn-relying-party-server-swift/README.md

 }
 ```

-If successful, the response format is a JSON structure is based on [Web Authentication:
+If successful, the response format is a JSON structure based on [Web Authentication:
-An API for accessing Public Key Credentials Level 2](https://www.w3.org/TR/2021/REC-webauthn-2-20210408/#dictionary-makecredentialoptions) as follows:
+An API for credential creation (PublicKeyCredentialCreationOptions)](https://www.w3.org/TR/2021/REC-webauthn-2-20210408/#dictionary-makecredentialoptions) as follows:
 ```
 {
     "rp": {